bdnorris/DES-340/lectures/lecture11-specificity.md

 }
 ```

-I purposfully reversed the order here to show that order doesn't matter as much as specificity in the selector.
+I purposely reversed the order here to show that order doesn't matter as much as specificity in the selector.

 The id selector at the top is most specific.
 Id selectors trump everything.

-The best way to understand this, is to play with this [specificity calculator](https://specificity.keegan.st/).
+The best way to understand this is to play with this [specificity calculator](https://specificity.keegan.st/).

-As you'll see, you can think of the "specificty score" of a selector as a three digit number.
-Ids are in the 100 spot, classes, attributes and pseudo classes are in the 10 spot, elements and psuedo elements (we haven't discussed those yet) are in the 1 spot.
+As you'll see, you can think of the "specificity score" of a selector as a three digit number.
+Ids are in the 100 spot, classes, attributes, and pseudo-classes are in the 10 spot, elements and pseudo-elements (we haven't discussed those yet) are in the 1 spot.

 ```css
 div {} /* 1 */